ceisenhauer/epiboards/README.md

 <!-- badges: end -->

 ## tldr.
 `epiboards` facilitates the rapid construction of Rmd style dashboards and interactive widgets.
-It is aimed at epidemiologists with the hope of reduce the logistical burden normally associated with making sitreps and interactive / automated reports.
+It is aimed at epidemiologists with the hope of reducing the logistical burden normally associated with making sitreps and interactive / automated reports.